YanKolev/LLM_Local_Linux_Memos/LFS158/nodes.md

 - it is possible to enable multiple autheticators, and the first module to successfully authenticate the request short-circuits the evaluation.
 To ensure successful user authentication, we should enable at least 2 methods: service account tokens auth and one of the user authenticationrs.

 ---

+#### Authorization

+- After a successful authentication, user can send the API request to perform different operations.
+Here, these API requests get authorized by K8s using various authorization modules that allow or deny the requests.

+- Some of the API requests attributes that are reviewed by K8s include user, group, Resource, Namespace or API group.
+These attribtes are evaluated against policies, if the evaluation is successful then the request is allowed otherwide is denied.
+Similar to the Authentication step, Authorization has multiple modules or authorizers.
+More than one module can be configured for one k8s cluster, an each module is cheked in sequence. if any authorizer approves or denies a request, the that decision is returned immediately.

+- **Auhtorization Modes**

+- 1. **Node** : node authorization is a special-purpose authorization mode which specifically authorizes API requests made by kubelets.
+It authorizes the kubelet's read operations for services, endpoint or nodes, and writes operations for nodes, pods and events. for more info RTFM